zer0ed/PHP-Nuke-modules/AmCE/readme.txt

 1. Introduction and Requirements
 --------------------------------
 AmCE - Admin miniChat Engine is a small html based chat room for admins at a PHP-Nuke driven website.
-It requires PHP-Nuke 5.5 to be installed and working properly.
+It requires PHP-Nuke 6.x to be installed and working properly.
+Currently you need register_globals set to ON in your php.ini file for your webserver.
+This will be changed in a later release!

 AmCE is very light weight and non-cpu intensive on either the server or the client.
 It doesn't use a database, just files and it's not realtime but close enough.. it uses user set HTML META refreshes!

 The Engine itself is 1 file minichat.php with many functions.
 Since AmCE is very light, it has very poor security!!
-Both it's online.txt (onlinelog) and messages.html (chatlog) files have no security whatsoever!
+Both it's online.txt (onlinelog) and messages.html (chatlog) files have very poor security!
 The Engine (minichat.php) has some minimal security checks built in, but don't depend on them!

 If security is a consern then use something else!!
 If you still want to use miniChat